 I am an evolutionary ecologist.
 I ask the question: How does natural selection acting as an optimization process determine feeding behaviors, population characteristics, and the properties of communities?
 My research includes the mathematical formulation and field tests of models and hypotheses based on foraging theory, consumer-resource models of species coexistence, and evolutionary game theory using the concept of evolutionary stable strategies (ESS).

-To study foraging behaviors and link these behaviors to population and community level processes, I have extended Charnov's marginal value theorem of patch use, and developed giving-up density (GUD) approach for assaying foraging costs and benefits.
+To study foraging behaviors and link these behaviors to population and community level processes, I have extended Charnov's marginal value theorem of patch use, and developed the giving-up density (GUD) approach for assaying foraging costs and benefits.
 A foraging animal should leave a depletable food patch when the harvest rate no longer exceeds the metabolic, predation, and missed opportunity costs of foraging.
 When harvest rates are related to the remaining abundance of food, then the amount of food remaining in experimental food patches, the GUD, estimates the point at which the animal has balanced costs and benefits.
-At present, I am using the giving-up density approach to examine the ecology of fear in fox squirrels, the community organization of desert granivores in the Negev Desert, Israel (with Dr. Burt Kotler), the effects of granivory, herbivory, and fire on prairie restorations (with Dr. Henry Howe
+At present, my lab, collaborators and I are using this behavioral indicator and giving-up density approach to examine species coexistence in urban wildlife including fox squirrels and grey squirrels, and the community organization of desert granivores in the Negev Desert, Israel (with Dr. Burt Kotler).